seamapi/docs/docs/device-guides/get-started-with-ttlock-devices.md

 This guide gives you a rapid introduction to connecting and controlling your [TTLock lock](ttlock-locks.md) using the Seam API.
 For application developers, you can use the Seam API in your app, and your users can authorize your app to control their devices using Seam.

+For detailed information about the TTLock devices that Seam supports, see our [TTLock Supported Devices page](https://www.seam.co/manufacturers/ttlock).

 To learn more about other IoT device and system brands that Seam supports—such as Yale, Schlage, Google Nest, and many more—visit our [integration page](https://www.seam.co/supported-devices-and-systems).

 {% hint style="success" %}